 Here’s an example.

 A veteran purchased a home with an FHA loan in 2016.
 The outstanding loan amount is $250,000.
-The FHA mortgage insurance cost is $175 per month.
+The FHA mortgage insurance costs $175 per month.

-The veteran can use a VA cash out loan to refinance the FHA mortgage into a VA one -- even if he does not want to take additional cash out.
+The veteran can use a VA cash-out loan to refinance the FHA mortgage into a VA one — even if they do not want to take additional cash out.
 The veteran now has a no-mortgage-insurance loan and, potentially, a new lower rate.